-The Portal Assistant Editor is Johanna Grabow, SCAR Communications and Information Officer.
+The Portal Assistant Editor is Dr Johanna Grabow, SCAR Project Officer, UK.

 The Portal Editorial Group comprises: Prof. Carlota Escutia, University of Grenada, Spain; Dr Polly Penhale, National Science Foundation, USA; Dr Susie Grant, Chief Officer of SCAR’s Standing Committee on the Antarctic Treaty System (SC-ATS) and Marine Biogeographer at the British Antarctic Survey, UK, and Assoc.
 Prof. Akinori Takahashi, National Institute of Polar Research, Japan and Amanda Lynnes, Director of Environment & Science Coordination, International Association of Antarctica Tour Operators (IAATO).

 The Portal Manager is Dr Chandrika Nath, SCAR Executive Director.

 The Portal Management Board oversees the running of the Portal and consists of Dr Chandrika Nath; Prof Deneb Karentz, SCAR Vice President for Science, and Chair of the Biology Department at the University of San Francisco, USA; Dr Susie Grant, Chief Officer of SCAR’s Standing Committee on the Antarctic Treaty System (SC-ATS), and Marine Biogeographer at the British Antarctic Survey, UK; Dr Daniela Liggett, Senior Lecturer, University of Canterbury, New Zealand, and the Portal Editor in an advisory role.

 The portal was established by Antarctica New Zealand and Manaaki Whenua / Landcare Research, and prior to moving to SCAR in January 2020, was hosted by the University of Canterbury, New Zealand with funding provided by the Tinker Foundation.
-SCAR is grateful for financial contributions from New Zealand, Australia, the UK and the Netherlands which will support SCAR’s management of the Portal for the next 2 years.
+SCAR is grateful for financial contributions from New Zealand, Australia, the UK and the Netherlands which will support SCAR’s management of the Portal.